Credit Card Debt Management Plans

 • Expensive

-• Widespread Fraud and Scams
+• Widespread fraud and scams

 Putting the Pros and Cons in Perspective

 The average American cardholder has 3.5 credit cards.
 A majority of cardholders do not have multiple cards for luxuries but instead use them for basic necessities.
-If you enroll in a debt management plan, not only may you have to close your credit accounts, you are also typically no longer allowed to open any new lines of credit.
-This means that if you enter a DMP, you must not only have money available to pay for monthly necessities, but for possible emergencies as well.
+If you enroll in a debt management plan, not only may you have to close your credit accounts, but you are also typically no longer allowed to open any new lines of credit.
+This means that if you enter a DMP, you must not only have money available to pay for monthly necessities but for possible emergencies as well.

 Although having participated in a debt management plan itself may or may not significantly damage your credit score, the requirement of closing your current accounts can certainly have a negative impact.
 This is because a percentage of your score depends on the length of your credit history.